CodeBoy2006/pollinations-like-proxy/README.md

 ## 🔧 Configuration

 Configure the proxy by creating a `.env` file in the project root or by setting environment variables.
-Settings from the `.env` file are loaded automatically.

 | Variable | Required | Description / Example |
 | -------------------------------- | --------------------- | ------------------------------------------------------------------------------------------- |